 First Pacific is committed to building and maintaining high standards of corporate governance.
-Throughout the six months ended 30 June 2014, First Pacific has applied the principles and complied with all Code Provisions as contained in its own Corporate Governance Code (the First Pacific Code), which incorporates the principles and requirements set out in the Corporate Governance Code (Appendix 14 of the Listing Rules), where appropriate, with the exception of Code Provision A.6.8, as one of our Non-executive Directors, Mr. Tedy Djuhar was unable to attend the Company's annual general meeting held on 28 May 2014 due to important engagements.
+Throughout the six months ended 30 June 2014, First Pacific has applied the principles and complied with all Code Provisions as contained in its own Corporate Governance Code (the First Pacific Code), which incorporates the principles and requirements set out in the Corporate Governance Code (Appendix 14 of the Listing Rules), where appropriate, with the exception of Code Provision A.6.8, as one of our Non-executive Directors, Mr. Tedy Djuhar and one of our Independent Non-executive Directors (INEDs), Mr. Philip Fan Yan Hok were unable to attend the Company's annual general meeting held on 28 May 2014 due to important engagements.